pbouda/buildroot-qt-dev/README.md

 You can see a full list of the packages that are enabled in the file `config/buildroot-raspi.conf`.

-In addition to Buildroot's default init scripts there a two daemons started:
+In addition to Buildroot's default init scripts the scripts of this repository install and start two daemons:

 * An NTP daemon to set the current date/time
 * The Dropbear SSH daemon

-The script in `scripts/postbuild.sh` is responsible to copy the two init scripts to the root filesystem after building everything.
+The script in `scripts/postbuild.sh` is responsible to copy the two init scripts to the root file system after building everything.
 It is automatically called by Buildroot.
 The two init scripts are in `userland/target`.